SCHOOL OF ENGINEERING AND APPLIED SCIENCE

 Eighth Semester—ECE 4925, 4610; Phil 2135; three electives.

-The eight electives must include three 3-credit courses in the social sciences, two 3-credit courses in the humanities, and three 3-credit technical courses.
+The ten electives must include three 3-credit courses in the social sciences, two 3-credit courses in the humanities, and five 3-credit technical courses.
 Technical electives may be chosen with the approval of the advisor from advanced undergraduate or graduate courses in engineering, computer science, mathematics, physical sciences, or biological sciences.

 The Department of Electrical and Computer Engineering also offers the Bachelor of Science major in electrical engineering with the options listed below.
 More information can be found at www.ece.gwu.edu.